Jim Broyhill

-James Thomas "Jim" Broyhill (August 19, 1927 – February 18, 2023) was an American businessman and politician from North Carolina.
-A member of the Republican Party, he served as a member of the United States House of Representatives from 1963 to 1986 and briefly served in the United States Senate in 1986.
+James Thomas "Jim" Broyhill (August 19, 1927 – February 18, 2023) was an American businessman and politician who served as a member of the United States House of Representatives from 1963 to 1986 and briefly served in the United States Senate in 1986.
 He represented much of the Foothills region of the state in the U.S. House of Representatives from 1963 to 1986, and served in the U.S. Senate for nearly four months in 1986.
 He had a career in the furniture industry before entering politics.

 Biography

-Broyhill was born in Lenoir, North Carolina, the youngest of four children related to furniture magnate James Edgar Broyhill and the former Satie Hunt.
+Broyhill was born in Lenoir, North Carolina, the second youngest of four children born to furniture magnate James Edgar Broyhill and the former Satie Hunt.
 The senior Broyhill was a member of the Republican National Committee for 28 years.
 However, for most of that time the party was sparsely supported within the Southern United States, including North Carolina.
 After attending the University of North Carolina at Chapel Hill, Jim Broyhill joined his father's company in 1945 and served in various capacities there until 1962.
 He was also active in several state industry associations, as well as a civic leader in Lenoir.